derekeden/trackio/README.md

 example case studies.

 There are complete docstrings for public functions and classes.
 At this time, there are no docstrings for private/utility functions that are not exposed to the user.
+This is underway.

+## Developers

+Currently, this repository is utilizing pre-commit functionality to maintain formatting and style standards in the code.

+To contribute to the repository, please install the `pre-commit` library so the existing pre-commit hooks automatically run.

+From the root `trackio` folder, run:

+`pip install pre-commit`

+`pre-commit install`

+This will install the hooks and make sure they run automatically everytime you make a commit.

+As the developer community grows, GitHub actions will be added to enforce this functionality.